MIDI: Extensions

-MIDI's flexibility and widespread adoption have led to many refinements of the standard, and have enabled its application to purposes beyond those for which it was originally intended.
+MIDI's flexibility and widespread adoption have led to many refinements of the standard, enabling its application to purposes beyond those originally intended.

 General MIDI

 General MIDI's Percussion Key Map specifies the percussion sound that a given note triggers.
 MIDI note numbers shown in parentheses next to their corresponding keyboard note.

 MIDI allows the selection of an instrument's sounds through program change messages, but there is no guarantee that any two instruments have the same sound at a given program location.
 Program #0 may be a piano on one instrument, or a flute on another.
 The General MIDI (GM) standard was established in 1991, and provides a standardized sound bank that allows a Standard MIDI File created on one device to sound similar when played back on another.
 GM specifies a bank of 128 sounds arranged into 16 families of eight related instruments, and assigns a specific program number to each instrument.
 Any given program change selects the same instrument sound on any GM-compatible instrument.
 Percussion instruments are placed on channel 10, and a specific MIDI note value is mapped to each percussion sound.

 The GM standard eliminates variation in note mapping.
 Some manufacturers had disagreed over what note number should represent middle C, but GM specifies that note number 69 plays A440, which in turn fixes middle C as note number 60.

 GM-compliant devices must offer 24-note polyphony.
-GM-compatible devices are required to respond to velocity, aftertouch, and pitch bend, to be set to specified default values at startup, and to support certain controller numbers such as for sustain pedal, and Registered Parameter Numbers (RPNs).
+GM-compatible devices must respond to velocity, aftertouch, and pitch bend, set to specified default values at startup, and must support certain controller numbers such as for sustain pedal, and Registered Parameter Numbers (RPNs).

 A simplified version of GM, called GM Lite, is used for devices with limited processing power.